refayathaque/azure-104-notes/README.md

       - You can _either generate a unique certificate for each client, or you can use the same certificate for multiple clients._ The advantage to generating unique client certificates is the ability to revoke a single certificate.
 Otherwise, if multiple clients use the same client certificate to authenticate & you revoke it, you'll need to generate & install new certificates for every client that uses that certificate.
     - Azure AD authentication allows users to connect to Azure using their Azure Active Directory credentials.
   - ![VPN](VPN.png)
+  - _If the VPN device that you want to connect to has changed its public IP address_
+    - You need to _modify the local network gateway to reflect that change_, & _if a gateway connection already , you first need to remove the connection_
+      - After the connection is removed, you can _modify the gateway IP address & recreate a new connection_
+    - When modifying the gateway IP address, you don't need to delete the VPN gateway. _You only need to remove the connection_
   - ExpressRoute is a _private connection_ (traffic does not travel over the public internet) to Azure - Extremely fast & also expensive - Can only be set up with help of the communications provider (ISP) (you need high speed fiber-optic connection) - The "Premium Add-On" allows ExpressRoute to connect to VNets all over the world & not just your local region, & also expands the number of VNets you can connect to from 10 to a number that depends on bandwidth (10 GBps of bandwidth gets you 100 VNet connections) - Pricing for the metered version consists of ISP charges (can go up to $5k for 10 GBps), ExpressRoute charges, & Outbound traffic charges (both to Azure)
   - ExpressRoute Direct - Provisioned directly through Microsoft (ISP not required), connect directly to the global Microsoft backbone (currently there are 150 Edge locations around the world) if you're close to the Edge locations - _Even higher speeds than regular ExpressRoute_, 10 GBps & 100 GBps - Optionally, you can have multiple virtual circuits on 1 connection, e.g., if you have the 10GBps option, you can provision 1 5GBps circuit & 2 2.5GBps circuits, this allows you to provide networks their own circuits - Needed when you have massive data ingestion requirements - For these immense transfer speeds you must have an internal network (hardware) that supports these speeds
 - Create Azure Firewall - Protects your VNet resources, fully stateful firewall as a service with built-in high availability & unrestricted cloud scalability, uses a static public IP address for your VNet resources allowing outside firewalls to identify traffic originating from your VNet - When creating the Firewall you'll need to provide a VNet, it's Address space, & the Address space of a dedicated Subnet for the Firewall (this is required & Firewall will automatically create 1), & you'll also have to provide a Public IP address - Forced tunneling is an option you can enable, if enabled, an additional Subnet is created for Firewall management traffic (basically all your traffic will go through this _additional_ Subnet) & this Subnet will have direct access to the internet
 - Configure Azure Firewall - 1st step is to create a Route Table (required to tell Azure how to direct Firewall traffic), then associate the Subnet of the VM you want to protect using the Firewall, then create the Route itself with the Address prefix allowing all traffic (0.0.0.0/0) & set the "Next hop type" to "Virtual appliance" (for Firewall) & the "Next hop address" to the _private IP_ Address of the Firewall - Now, any traffic that is being sent to the VM's Subnet will be sent first to the Firewall
   - Now set a Rule in the Firewall itself - Add an Application rule by setting the Priority (the lower the number the higher the priority, inverse relation), Action & then set the Rules - You'll need to add the VM's Subnet Address space under Target FQDNs, the Protocol:Port, & a FQDN (this will be that of the website this VM can/cannot access depending on the Action)